wandb/docs/docs/guides/data-vis/tables.md

 ## Save your view

 Tables you interact with in the run workspace, project workspace, or a report will automatically save their view state.
-If you apply any Table operations then close your browser, the Table will retain the last viewed configuration when you next navigate to the table.
+If you apply any table operations then close your browser, the table will retain the last viewed configuration when you next navigate to the table.
 Tables you interact with in the artifact context will remain stateless.

-To save a Table from a workspace in a particular state, export it to a Report.
-You can do this from the three dot menu in the top right corner of any workspace visualization panel (three dots → "Share panel" or "Add to report").
+To save a table from a workspace in a particular state, export it to a W&B Report.
+To export a table to report:
+1. Select the kebob icon (three vertical dots) in the top right corner of your workspace visualization panel.
+2. Select either **Share panel** or **Add to report**.

 ![Share panel creates a new report, Add to report lets you append to an existing report.](/images/data_vis/share_your_view.png)